Flexible workspace will become the industry standard

 Move freely within the same provider

-Typically, flexible space allows you to move offices, locations and space-types freely within the same company group.
+Typically, flexible workspace allows you to move offices, locations and space-types freely within the same company group.
 That means that as your business changes, your space can change and even relocate with it, so no matter where the work takes you, your property evolves along with it.

 If COVID-19 has proved anything to businesses so far, it’s that being locked into a long-term lease during times of instability can result in financial difficulty.
 With little room to manoeuvre and learning that the hard way, rigid lease agreements in the future may well become a sign of a bygone era.